hargoniX/bachelor/thesis/thesis.typ

 ]

-While the transmit procedure does introduce additional complexity through the cleanup procedure, verifying this procedure was not possible with Kani as we will discuss in @evaluation.
+While the transmit procedure does introduce additional complexity through the cleanup procedure, verifying the cleanup was not possible with Kani as we will discuss in @evaluation.
 Thus we limit ourselves to specifying and verifying the correctness of the transmit procedure without cleanup, stubbing it to a noop in our Kani proof harnesses.
 The proof ends up working very similarly to the receive one: